marceline-cramer/marceline-cramer/README.md

 You can call me Marcy, Marci, Marcie, or Mars.
 I use it/its pronouns.

-I'm a former ["metaverse" developer](https://github.com/mondradiko/mondradiko), but have since renounced the name "metaverse" because of its association with Web3 and (more recently) ~~Meta~~ Facebook.
-My current efforts are focused on expanding collaborative virtual worlds software without compromising on free software philosophy and ideals.

 # Skills 🌌

 My specialties lay in **game engine design**, **graphics programming**,